-To do nothing is equivalent to direct advocacy of one or more of these options.
+To do nothing is implicitly equivalent to advocacy of one or more of those options.

 This report presents the evidence on which these conclusions rest - and the case for acting now, while there is adequate time to prepare, rather than waiting for the inevitable crisis.
 We must understand the nature and dimension of the challenge that we face.
 One aspect of that challenge is clear: Inaction is not a solution.